TaP: A Taxonomy-Guided Framework for Automated and Scalable Preference Data Generation: Experiments

 \subsection{Evaluation}

 To evaluate the performance of trained LLMs, we employ MT-Bench-zh\footnote{\url{https://github.com/HIT-SCIR/huozi/tree/main/data/mt-bench-zh}} as the validation set, a Chinese translation of MT-Bench \citep{DBLP:conf/nips/ZhengC00WZL0LXZ23}.
 For testing, we adopt AlignBench \citep{DBLP:conf/acl/LiuLWHFWCKXTZ0G24}.
-Both benchmarks rely on high-performing LLMs, such as GPT-4o, to evaluate model responses.
-Accordingly, we report scores generated by both GPT-4o and DeepSeek-V3 to provide a comprehensive evaluation.
-Further details regarding the evaluation setup are provided in Appendix~\ref{subsec:appendix_evaluation}.
+Both benchmarks rely on strong LLMs (e.g., GPT-4o) to evaluate model responses.
+Accordingly, we report scores from both GPT-4o and DeepSeek-V3 for a comprehensive evaluation.
+Further details on the evaluation setup are provided in Appendix~\ref{subsec:appendix_evaluation}.